adamluckydo/ontology/4_Ontology/Ontology.md

 Next, philosophy: Philosophy, like religion, attempts to describe what reality really is, outside of our subjective experience.
 Unlike religion though, philosophical claims are intended to be purely rational.
 And since we, as subjective experiencers, can't possibly verify if a philosophical claim about an objective reality outside of our experience is true, philosophical claims must remain as theories.

 Finally, we have Buddhism.
 The reason it's so hard to categorize is because it's not _quite_ a religion, not _quite_ a science, and yet it's typically lumped in with philosophy even though it's literally the opposite.
 What do I mean by that?
 Like science, Buddhism is entirely about subjective experience.
 It says "practice these things and these results happen".
 But unlike science, it doesn't say "these results _have_ happened, but maybe they could be different".
-The Buddha said "all perception _is_ empty".
-In doing, so he was making an objective claim (emptiness) about subjective reality (perception/experience).
+The Buddha said "all phenomena _are_ empty".
+In doing, so he was making an objective claim (emptiness) about subjective reality (experience).

 **Why Buddhism over [insert religion here]?**